 Expertise needed for this recreational Zone 5 gardener.

-My daughter and I have routinely started our leek seeds (“Hattie’s Leeks”) on Valentine’s Day.
-This was after noticing that the ones at Wegmans were about 2.5″ in diameter, and clearly had exceptional growing conditions.
+My daughter and I start our leek seeds (“Hattie’s Leeks”) on Valentine’s Day.
+We started early after noticing that the ones at Wegmans were about 2.5″ in diameter – exceptionally large.
 Leeks, man.
 We can’t seem to grow them quite like the Wegmans farmers.
-2017 was our first year planting them in our own garden, and even though we’re bound by a May-Nov outdoor season, part of our fail is that we’re always behind the curve when it comes to starting these guys.
+2017 was our first year planting them in our own garden, and though we’re bound by a May-Nov outdoor season, part of our fail is that we’re always behind the curve when it comes to starting these guys.

-At harvest, they’ve typically only about the width of my thumb.
-Still super good, but I hope to improve upon it, which is why I’m looking to you for tips.
-If your tip is move to Ireland, take your tip elsewhere.
+At harvest, the leeks are typically only about the width of my thumb.
+Still good, but I hope to improve upon it, which is why I’m looking to you for tips.
+If your tip is move to Ireland, I would love to, but cannot.
+Take your tip elsewhere.
 There’s gotta be a better way to improve our success rate and the size of our plants with a little more careful scheming.

-Our seedlings usually start out well enough; excellent germination rate in nothing more than a simple windowsill greenhouse with the occasional heating pad nestled underneath.
-Hundreds of seedlings are several inches long when I thin them the first time, though brittle as blades of grass, so not all make it to the next stage of planting.
+Our seedlings usually start out well enough.
+We have excellent germination rate in nothing more than a simple windowsill greenhouse with the occasional heating pad nestled underneath.
+Hundreds of seedlings are several inches long when I thin them the first time, though brittle as blades of grass.
+Needless to say, due to their fragility, not all make it to the next stage of planting.

-They continue to grow a little bit more, but none of them make it as wide as a pencil before they’re transplanted into the ground mid-May (zone 5) and maybe that’s a myth that’s not to be expected in my environment, but it’s a bit of advice that I read somewhere [damn you, lush Ireland], and it stuck with me.
+None of them make it as wide as a pencil before they’re transplanted into the ground mid-May (zone 5).
+Maybe that’s a myth and not to be expected in my environment, but it’s a bit of advice that I read somewhere, and it stuck with me.

 Last year, 100 transplants into the garden only yielded 13 “full grown” leeks.
 It was nothing more than novelty planting, and it offered my daughter some ownership and responsibility, so it was fun to observe and foster them.
 In the end, made for a couple good meals.